stevegrunwell/vvv-redis/README.md

 # Redis Utilities for VVV

-This package is meant to automate the installation and configuration of [Redis](https://redis.io/) in [Varying Vagrant Vagrants (VVV)](https://varyingvagrantvagrants.org/) environments.
+This package is meant to automate the installation and configuration of [Redis](https://redis.io/) and [phpredis](https://github.com/phpredis/phpredis) in [Varying Vagrant Vagrants (VVV)](https://varyingvagrantvagrants.org/) environments.

 The latest version of Redis will be built and installed from source, providing your VVV environment with a powerful in-memory data store and queuing system.
+Additionally, phpredis will be installed, exposing access to Redis from within your PHP applications.

 For more information on how to use Redis, [please see the Redis documentation](https://redis.io/documentation).